VAE-KRnet and its applications to variational Bayes: KRnet - An invertible transport map

 where $p(x)$ can be regarded a PDF and $F(x)$ a cumulative distribution function.
-In particular, $p(x)$ will be defined as a piecewise linear function such that $F(x)$ is a quadratic function whose inverse can be computed explicitly. \end{itemize}
+In particular, $p(x)$ will be defined as a piecewise linear function on a mesh of $[0,1]$ such that $F(x)$ is a quadratic function whose inverse can be computed explicitly. {Nonlinear invertible layer provides a component-wise change of variable for a standard Gaussian prior distribution.}